How Missing Ad Copy Sunk a Rock Band Reunion

 Music fads changed and evolved.

-The original fans, like me, got older.
+The original fans, like me, got older (and balder).
 We found other hobbies to spend money on.
 GNR songs migrated from pop to classic rock stations.

 Which begs the question...